factory-x/essential-industrial-automation-links/README.md

 A curated list of essential automation links.
 Suggest a link with a PR or [open a new issue](https://github.com/factory-x/essential-industrial-automation-links/issues/new).

 Links make the cut if are about automation technology that is open, standards-based, secure, interoperable, innovative and fast to set up.
+Reasons why links might not make the cut:

+* No demo version available
+* Closed system
+* Proprietary standards
+* Licensing based on tags and/or clients

 ## Required Reading (Online resources)